batmanscode/Talk2Book/README.md

 # Talk2Book 📖

-Use AI to personify books, so that you can talk to it 🙊
+Use AI to personify books, so that you can talk to them 🙊

 ## Notebooks